-The University of Wisconsin Foundation staff and Board of Directors believe strongly that expense management is a top priority in achieving good stewardship.
-An important part of stewardship for a charitable organization is the ratio of administrative expenses to contributions.
-The figures below show WFAA’s administrative expenses compared to new gifts and pledges for the past five and one-half years.
-Administrative expenses, excluding investment expenses, are compared to contributions to reflect the cost of raising a dollar.
+The Wisconsin Foundation and Alumni Association staff and board of directors strongly believe that expense management is a top priority in achieving good stewardship.
+Like any charitable organization, WFAA measures its ratio of administrative expenses to contributions to demonstrate that it is stewarding the resources entrusted to it.
+The figures below show WFAA’s administrative expenses compared to new gifts and pledges for the past four and one-half years.
+Administrative expenses — excluding investment expenses — are compared to contributions to reflect the cost of raising a dollar.
 Total administrative expenses include investment expenses incurred by WFAA’s investment activity.
-These expenses are paid directly from the individual investment funds.
-Over this period, WFAA’s average cost of raising a dollar has been 10.4 percent, well below the national average.
-The period from 2011 through 2015 shows figures for the 12 months of the calendar year.
-The 2016 figures show results for only six months, January to June, due to a shift in WFAA’s fiscal year.
-The bulk of contributions tend to arrive in the second half of the year, and thus WFAA’s cost of raising a dollar appears artificially high in the most recent, six-month period.
+These expenses are paid directly from individual investment funds.

 Administrative Expenses (excluding investment expenses)

 (excluding investment expenses) as a % of Contributions

 |2016 (6 MONTHS)||23,460,452||151,643,056||15.5%|